Take our PAD Risk Assessment now: TAKE THE QUIZ

 What Causes Chronic Weakness in the Legs?

-Now that you know more about what symptoms to watch for, you’re probably wondering what causes weakness in the legs.
+Now that you know more about what symptoms to watch for, you’re probably wondering what causes leg weakness and difficulty climbing stairs.
 The answer is multifaceted.
 In some of the more serious cases, stroke or injury causes numbness and weakness in the legs.
 However, there are many additional conditions that can cause the muscles in your extremities to feel fatigued.

-Sciatica, for example, is a condition in which something is pinching the sciatic nerve, which runs from the lower back down through the calves.
+Sciatica, for example, is a condition in which something pinches the sciatic nerve, which runs from the lower back down through the calves.
 Many patients suffer from sciatica due to a herniated disc, narrowing of the spine (spinal stenosis), or a bone spur.
-With time, sciatica typically resolves independently, although treatment can also help.
+With time, sciatica typically resolves independently, although treatment can help.

 What is Peripheral Artery Disease?